fiendish/webcam-art/README.md

 webcam-art
 ==========

-Requires a webcam.
-And probably requires Chrome on a real computer.
+Requires a webcam and probably a real computer.
+And probably works best in Chrome.

-Totally janks up my phone and Firefox on my laptop.

 http://fiendish.github.io/webcam-art/